 Fort Wayne Terrible Orchestra

-10 weeks beginning September 13 to November 15
+10 weeks beginning September 12 to November 14 (not meeting October 31)

 Debra Graham, Founder and Director, violist with the Fort Wayne Philharmonic, and Adj.
 Professor Indiana Wesleyan strings